Blairsyn/notesapp/README.md

 ---

-## 📌 Overview
+## Overview

 The **Serverless Notes App** is a fully serverless, secure, and scalable web application that allows authenticated users to create, view, edit, and delete notes.
-It is built using **React** on the frontend and **AWS Amplify** to manage backend services such as authentication, GraphQL API, data storage, and hosting.
+It is built with **React** on the frontend and **AWS Amplify** for backend services such as authentication, a GraphQL API, data storage, and hosting.

 This project demonstrates modern **serverless architecture**, **authentication**, **GraphQL data operations**, and **full-stack deployment** on AWS.

 ---

-## 🏗️ Architecture
+## Architecture

 ```text
 React Frontend (Amplify Hosting)